Sandy Amorós: Life in Cuba and the United States

 Amorós' last season in the majors was 1960, after which he fell on hard times, largely because he came into conflict with Fidel Castro by refusing to take the manager's job at Castro's request for the Cuban National Team.
 He lost a $30,000 ranch he had owned for a number of years.

-As author Roberto González Echevarría notes in his book The Pride of Havana (1999), "For many players, the collapse of the Cuban League had tragic consequences.
-The diaspora began.
-Amorós, for instance, returned to Cuba to find his property confiscated by the new Socialist government of Fidel Castro.
-Sandy could no longer leave Cuba for many years, during which time he became increasingly dependent on others for his needs.
-When he eventually was given permission to leave, the Dodgers put him on their roster for the few days he needed for his pension."
+As author Roberto González Echevarría notes in his book The Pride of Havana (1999):

 It was 1967 when Castro finally allowed Amorós to leave for the United States.
-After the Dodgers act of kindness of always looking out for those players considered part of the Dodger family, it became ironic Amorós would then move to Elton Avenue in the South Bronx not too far from Yankee Stadium where he made that famous catch in the 1955 World Series.
+After the Dodgers act of kindness of always looking out for those players considered part of the Dodger family, it became ironic Amorós would then move to Elton Avenue in the South Bronx, not too far from Yankee Stadium where he made that famous catch in the 1955 World Series.
 Later that year, his wife divorced him.

 Sandy lost touch with everyone in the Cuban community, especially all those individuals he thought were his friends.
 As a result of moving to the South Bronx, Sandy was immediately embraced by the local Puerto Rican community.
 There he became active in supporting Herman Badillo a politician who had been a borough president, United States Representative, and candidate for Mayor of New York City.
 He was the first Puerto Rican to be elected to these posts and be a mayoral candidate in the continental United States.
 A few years later, Sandy wanted something else.
-So in 1977, he moved to Central Florida to live with his best friend, Victor Germain from Puerto Rico, who lived in the South Bronx and later moved to Tampa in search of a better quality of life for he and his family.
+So in 1977, he moved to Central Florida to live with his best friend, Victor Germain from Puerto Rico, who lived in the South Bronx and later moved to Tampa in search of a better quality of life for himself and his family.

 Sandy lived comfortably in Clair-Mel City, a section of Tampa, with the Germain family for many years attending functions in his honor as the man who made it possible for Brooklyn to win its only World Series title.

 After receiving an increase in his pension from Major League Baseball Sandy moved out on his own where he eventually developed an alcohol problem which later led to ill health (diabetes) and a life of poverty.
-He lost his best friend in 1986, then lost part of his left leg in 1987 to circulatory problems and gangrene where, at that time, old teammates and then the Baseball Assistance Program (BAT) gave him a helping hand.
+He lost his best friend in 1986, then lost part of his left leg in 1987 to circulatory problems and gangrene where, at that time, old teammates and then the Baseball Assistance Team (BAT) gave him a helping hand.

 Five years later, at the age of 62, Sandy died from pneumonia, in Miami, Florida.